raskolnikov-rodion/raskolnikov-rodion/README.md

 - Route guarding
 - Form validation
 - State management using NgRx
-- Using interceptors to manage HTTP requests from frontend to backend
+- Interceptors to manage HTTP requests from frontend to backend
+- Cookies to persist data between sessions / reloads

 And everything is covered using automated unit and end-to-end tests: